basille/basr/README.md

 basr
 ====

-This is the development area for the package `hab`, a bunch of basic functions for a variety of usage.
+This is the development area for the package `basr`, a bunch of basic functions for a variety of usage.

 See [the home page for the released versions](http://ase-research.org/basille/basr/).